jorgeorodriguez/ISTA520_midterm/README.md

     	python split_grav_pos.py

-    	Both of these files will get fed into the workqueue

-3. We can now run workqueue to give jobs to workers:
+3. We can now run workqueue to give jobs to workers.
+This workqueue needs prism.py and grav_per_point.py so make sure they are in the directory

     	python grav_wq.py

-    	This workqueue needs prism.py and grav_per_point.py so make sure they are in the directory

-3. Next, we send workers to start processing the tasks:
+4. Next, we send workers to start processing the tasks.

-    	torque_submit_workers -d all -t 10 lima.futuregrid.org 54601 1

 This command will submit a worker to lima with a timeout period of 10 seconds, using port number 54601.
     	The last value will specify how many workers you would like to send for this job

+    	torque_submit_workers -d all -t 10 lima.futuregrid.org 54601 1

-4. The grav_wq.py script will generate several output files that will need to be combined into one.
+5. The grav_wq.py script will generate several output files that will need to be combined into one.
 For that we can run:

     	merge.output.py